AnouchkaDESMETTRE/HydrogenProject/README.md

 * Predictions of storage capacity and cycle times.
 * (In future stages) Impact of thermal effects and MOF adsorption parameters.

-This adapted README incorporates the specific information from Darzi et al.'s article and addresses the tutor's feedback by:
+This adapted README incorporates the specific information from Darzi et al.'s article and addresses the tutor's feedback.

-* Clarifying the use of Pin and Pout and the boundary conditions for ρ_g.
-* Explaining why ρ_s needs no boundary conditions.
-* Detailing mesh generation plans for 2D and 3D.
-* Providing links to relevant tutorials.